denevawidya/RPS_Image_Classification/README.md

 - Dataset : [Kaggle - Rockpaperscissors](https://www.kaggle.com/drgfreeman/rockpaperscissors)

-In this project I created a model using TensorFlow to classify hand drawings and predict whether the hand represents a scissor, rock, or paper shape.
+In this project I created a model using TensorFlow to classify hand images and predict whether the hand represents a scissor, rock, or paper shape.
 TensorFlow(TF) is an end-to-end open source platform developed by Google Brain and is very popular for large-scale machine learning development.

-Artificial neural network program using TensorFlowThis program will help identify the shape of the hand that makes up scissors, rock or paper.
+Artificial neural network program using TensorFlow.
+This program will help identify the shape of the hand that makes up scissors, rock or paper.

 ## Modelling